 1. First and foremost, saline implants do lose a few milliliters of solution every year, and on average, after 8 to 10 years, many women lose enough volume that they want to redo the procedure.
 Again, those saline implants were extensively used in the 1990s and early 2000s, at the time when the Internet was flourishing, hence the ubiquitous mentions of the 10-year limit online.

 2. Some other patients developed a capsular contracture, an excessive scar formation around the implants that leads to a not-so-attractive breast asymmetry.
 Capsular contracture occurs in 1% to 3% of patients and is corrected by the surgical removal of the capsule and exchange of implants.

 3. There were the very rare cases of ruptures of implants, which required replacement.

-6. Some other women became single again and decided to go bigger.
+6. Some women became single again and decided to go bigger.

 7. Other women desired a different shape of implants or a change in placement of their implants, either under the muscle or above the muscle, and requested an exchange of implants.

-8. Finally, some women had saline implants and decided to have the newest, more natural-looking, high-cohesive gel, 5th-generation implants.
+8. Finally, some women had saline implants and decided to have the newest, more natural-looking, high-cohesive gel, fifth-generation implants.